openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

 Version: 2.5.3 (2022-01-22)
 Fixed: Nav menu widget dropdown issue with onclick.
-Fixed: Nav menu link not clickable if item has dropdown.
+Fixed: Nav menu links are not clickable if the item has a dropdown.
 Fixed: Submenu list isn't working if megamenu is activated.
 Tweaked: CSS and JS improved.